DeNetPRO/Node/guides/configuring-manager.md

 3. **Select [RPC](./faq.md#what-is-an-rpc-and-why-do-we-use-it) for peaq Blockchain (Chain Id: 3338)**
     ![](../assets/choose-rpc-dm.png)
 4. **Set Storage Space**:
     - Specify the amount of disk space to allocate for DeNet Storage (e.g., 100).
-Enter the value (only number, without GiB) when prompted.
+Enter the value (only number, without GiB) when prompted
     ![](../assets/set-storage-amount-dm.png)
 5. **Enter IP Address**: Press enter to use the default one (0.0.0.0)
     - If you'd like to set up the [public IP](./public-ip.md), enter it in the following format: xxx.xxx.xxx.xxx
     ![](../assets/choose-ip-dm.png)
 6. **Choose Port**: Press `Use Default` to configure it automatically
     - Or specify another (value from 10000 to 65535)